Deaf Women’s Lives|

 Bainy Cyrus is a counselor for mainstreamed deaf and disabled students in Tidewater, VA.

 Eileen Katz teaches sign language to twelfth graders at a hearing girls’ yeshiva and tells Jewish stories to a senior citizen Deaf club in Brooklyn, NY.

 Celeste Cheyney has worked for nearly 40 years as a teacher at J47, the American Sign Language and English school, and as a mentor for new teachers in various programs for people who are hard of hearing in New York City, NY.

-Frances M. Parsons is retired Associate Professor of History of Art and Coordinator of International Collections at Gallaudet University in Washington, DC.
+Frances M. Parsons was an associate professor of History of Art, and coordinator of International Collections at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST